elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain, the function and syntax of the Object.preventExtension(obj) method in JavaScript.
+### Explain, the function and syntax of the Object.preventExtension(obj) method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An object is extensible if new properties can be added to it.
-The Object.preventExtensions method marks an object as no longer extensible, so that it will never have properties beyond the ones it had at the time it was marked as non-extensible.
+  <div><strong>Interview Response:</strong> An object is extensible if new properties get added to it.
+The Object.preventExtensions method marks an object as no longer extensible so that it does not properties beyond the ones it had when it gets marked as non-extensible.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />